-The following measures will be implemented to minimize these effects:
+The following measures shall be implemented to minimize these effects:

-- a) Permits to guarry will be obtained from the NL Department of Natural Resources before quarries are established.
-Quarry activity will be undertaken in compliance with these quarry permits and will comply with all other relevant regulations; - b) Noise control procedures will be followed (refer to Section, "Noise Control"); - c) Quarries will not be located 100 m from a waterbody unless otherwise approved by the Department of Natural Resources.
-If approved, additional mitigative measures may be required; - d) The development of quarry sites and rock excavations will require monitoring to determine the absence or presence of sulphide bearing rock.
-For environmental protection against Acid Rock Drainage (ARD), the OSEM will visually inspect bedrock before, during, and after excavation work on a periodic basis.
+- a) Permits to quarry shall be obtained from the NL Department of Natural Resources before quarries are established.
+Quarry activity shall be undertaken in compliance with these quarry permits and shall comply with all other relevant regulations; - b) Noise control procedures shall be followed (refer to Section, "Noise Control"); - c) Quarries shall not be located 100 m from a waterbody unless otherwise approved by the Department of Natural Resources.
+If approved, additional mitigative measures may be required; - d) The development of quarry sites and rock excavations shall require monitoring to determine the absence or presence of sulphide bearing rock.
+For environmental protection against Acid Rock Drainage (ARD), the OSEM shall visually inspect bedrock before, during, and after excavation work on a periodic basis.
 Visible evidence of ARD is typically a yellowish colour of water or sediment called yellow boy or evidence or sulphides in rock.
-In the event that visible evidence of ARD is noted, the OSEM will be notified immediately.
-Photographs of yellow boy and sulphides (Figures 10-14 - 10-17) are shown below;
+In the event that visible evidence of ARD is noted, the OSEM shall be notified immediately.
+Photographs of yellow boy and sulphides (Figures 11-14 - 11-17) are shown below;

-Figure 10-34 - Photograph of Yellow Boy Water Runoff
+Figure 11-14 - Photograph of Yellow Boy Water Runoff

-Figure 10-45 - Photograph of Yellow Boy Water Runoff
+Figure 11-15 - Photograph of Yellow Boy Water Runoff

-Figure 10-56 - Typical Sulphides in Rock
+Figure 11-16 - Typical Sulphides in Rock

-Figure 10-67 - Typical Sulphides in Rock
+Figure 11-17 - Typical Sulphides in Rock

-- e) Quarry areas will be developed in a controlled manner so as to minimize potential environmental effects and locations will consider sensitive wildlife areas.
-The following protection procedures will be implemented to minimize disturbance and facilitate rehabilitation: - A buffer zone of undisturbed vegetation will be maintained between borrow areas/quarries and watercourses, waterbodies and ecologically sensitive areas (refer to Section, "Buffer Zones"); - ii) The quarry area, stockpile area and limits of clearing will be staked and/or flagged to prevent over-extension of the development, (corner posts at least 1 metre high above ground will be installed to mark the quarry area); - iii) The area to be excavated will be clear cut of all vegetation prior to grubbing, excavation or removal of any material.
-Only the area necessary for one (1) year production will be cleared; - iv) All stumps, organic matter and topsoil will be stripped from the area to be excavated and stockpiled at least 5 m from uncleared areas; stockpiles will be kept at least 10 m from the area of excavation; separate overburden piles will be developed where this
+- e) Quarry areas shall be developed in a controlled manner so as to minimize potential environmental effects and locations shall consider sensitive wildlife areas.
+The following protection procedures shall be implemented to minimize disturbance and facilitate rehabilitation: - i) A buffer zone of undisturbed vegetation shall be maintained between borrow areas/quarries and watercourses, waterbodies and ecologically sensitive areas (refer to Section, "Buffer Zones"); - ii) The quarry area, stockpile area and limits of clearing shall be staked and/or flagged to prevent over-extension of the development, (corner posts at least 1 metre high above ground shall be installed to mark the quarry area); - iii) The area to be excavated shall be clear cut of all vegetation prior to grubbing, excavation or removal of any material.
+Only the area necessary for one (1) year production shall be cleared; - iv) All stumps, organic matter and topsoil shall be stripped from the area to be excavated and stockpiled at least 5 m from uncleared areas; stockpiles shall be kept at least 10 m from the area of excavation; separate overburden piles shall be developed where this material is present; topsoil and the underlying overburden shall not be mixed (refer to Section "Grubbing and Disposal of Related Debris");